GAY BARS AND CLUBS IN LISBON

 The number of gay hotspots in Lisbon is growing every year.
 From daytime cafés to post-dinner bars, to clubs for dancing and frolicking,

-there's a place for you in Bairro Alto or Principe Real.
+there's a place for you in Bairro Alto or neighboring Principe Real.

-Below is a list of the city's gay hangouts, while for the complete information about gay and lesbian Lisbon, click here.
+Below is a list of the city's gay hangouts, while for the complete information about gay and lesbian Lisbon, see the Lisbon gay and lesbian guide.

 For other nightlife options see our bars and clubs sections.
 Remember that everything starts very late and often doesn't end until the sun rises.